 - Apply Robotics and Mechatronics Engineering technical expertise to industry-related fields

 - Work autonomously and in teams within organisations or as a consultant

 - Apply ethical standards, principles of design for sustainable development, and environmental consideration to conceptualising and implementing industry-related projects

-At the completion of the Bachelor of Engineering (Robotics and Mechatronics) course, graduates should be able to demonstrate the attainment of the following Robotics and Mechatronics Swinburne Engineering Competencies, required for external professional recognition:
+At the completion of the Bachelor of Engineering (Robotics and Mechatronics) (Honours) course, graduates should be able to demonstrate the attainment of the following Robotics and Mechatronics Swinburne Engineering Competencies, required for external professional recognition:

 - K1 Basic Science: Proficiently applies concepts, theories and techniques of the relevant natural and physical sciences.

 - K2 Maths and IT as Tools: Proficiently uses relevant mathematics and computer and information science concepts as tools.

 - K3 Discipline Specific: Proficiently applies advanced technical knowledge of Robotics and Mechatronics Engineering within that context.

 - K4 Emerging Disciplinary Trends: Interprets and applies current or emerging knowledge from inside and outside Robotics and Mechatronics Engineering.